 If you don’t want to go as far as blocking someone on Twitter, you can mute them instead.
 This just removes their Tweets from your timeline without blocking them altogether.
 This is useful for those friends who overshare, family members who have nothing better to do than Tweet all day, or companies you like to follow, but they send out too much marketing.

 - Select the more icon (The down arrow to the right of the tweet).

 You can do the same from a profile.

 - Select the gear icon on the profile page.

 - Select Mute and then Mute again to confirm.

 If you’re using an app and you don’t see the three horizontal dots, it may appear as a gray down arrow instead, depending on the OS you’re using.
 It achieves the same goal.

 Now when you see that person’s profile or a tweet, you may see a small red speaker icon with a line going through it.
 This is to signify that you have muted them.
 You can Unmute them by following the same process, only choosing to Unmute the user.

-Managing Twitter users is simple, and blocking or muting takes just a moment to immediately provide relief.
-Given how annoying some people can be on the platform, this is truly one of the bonuses of an easy to use social media platform like Twitter!
+Managing Twitter users is simple, and blocking or muting takes just a moment to provide immediate relief.
+Given how annoying some people can be on the platform, this is truly one of the bonuses of an easy-to-use social media platform like Twitter!